We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Symptoms of an ulcer may subside quickly with treatment.
 Even if your symptoms disappear, you should continue to take medicine prescribed by your doctor.
-This is especially important for H. pylori infections to ensure that all bacteria are destroyed.
+This is especially important of H. pylori infections to ensure that all bacteria are destroyed.
 Doctors will also suggest that you avoid smoking, alcohol, and any medications or foods that can trigger symptoms.

 In very rare cases, a complicated stomach ulcer will require surgery.
 These include ulcers that: